NaveenKaliannan/Dipole-Polarisability/README.md

 # Dipole-Polarisability program
 This program computes the molecular dipole moment, molecular polarisability, radial distribution function, cosine functions, translational and rotational correlation functions, and translational and rotational kinetic energies for a number of aqueous systems, including pure liquid water, MgCl2, Na2SO4, NaF, and NaCl salt solutions, using simulated MD trajectories from CP2K, Gromacs, and Tinker.

-The molecular dipole moment and polarizability are calculated using the first and second hyperpolarizabilities extended dipole-induced-dipole formalism reported in our papers [1,2].
+The molecular dipole moment and polarizability are calculated using the first- and second-hyperpolarizabilities extended dipole-induced-dipole model reported in my papers [1,2].
+The cheif advantage of this program is that it includes the effects of external electric field in the dipole moment and polarizability calculations

 ## References
 1. [Naveen Kumar Kaliannan, Hossam Elgabarty & Thomas D. Kühne (2022), in preparation ](link will be updated soon)